Pemmican is a traditional Canadian or Native American food with a concentrated mixture of protein and fat.

 There are various opinions regarding the shelf life of the Pemmican.
 Some say it can last only a month, while others believe it can last for many months, even years.
 It depends on the humidity and temperature of the environment.

-The ingredients' quality and storage condition will also determine their shelf life.
-Ingredients must be fresh (like the meat and the fat), plus the fruits must be dried for longer shelf life.
-In addition, the storage temperatures must be more excellent to protect the food.
+The quality and storage condition of the ingredients will also determine their shelf life.
+For example, ingredients must be fresh (like meat and fat), and fruits must be dried for longer shelf life.
+In addition, the storage temperatures must be excellent to protect the food.

 How to Make a Pemmican

-Pemmicans are now available in stores offering MRE (meals ready to eat) or survival items.
-It is available in bars, cans, or pails.
-There are also items available in different sizes and flavors.
+Pemmicans are now available in stores.
+They offer MRE (meals ready to eat) or survival items in bars, cans, pails, and different sizes and flavors.

 Ingredients:

-- One kilogram of meat – You can use the meat of buffalo, deer, elk, moose, or beef.
+- One kilogram of meat—You can use buffalo, deer, elk, moose, or beef.
 Choose lean parts of the meat, like the thigh.

 - 500 grams of fat – Beef Suet or lard